-Most people probably sae their first rabbit as a child.
-Either in a film such as “Bambi” or “Zootopia”, as cartoon characters or just wild rabbits hopping around the neighbourhood.
+Most people probably see their first rabbit as a child.
+Either in a film such as “Bambi” or “Zootopia”, like cartoon characters or just wild rabbits hopping around the neighbourhood.

-A rabbit is a type of mammal.
-Rabbits range in size from 2.5 pounds to 16 or more pounds for giant breeds.
-Their fur can be normal shorthair, woolly, rex, satin, or a mix.
+A rabbit is a type of mammal, ranging in size from 2.5 pounds to 16 or more pounds for giant breeds.
+Their fur can be a typical shorthair, woolly, rex, satin, or a mix.

 Rabbit’s ears are upright, except for lop breeds whose ears hang down.
-Some bunny breeds have extremely long ears, such as the English Lop, while others have small, upright ears, such as the Netherland Dwarf.
+Some bunny breeds have highly long ears, such as the English Lop, while others have small, upright ears like the Netherland Dwarf.